18 books with the most unusual narrators

 Widely considered a literary classic, this 1986 novel focuses on a disillusioned New Hampshire repairman who moves his family to Florida for a better life.
-There he encounters a Hatitian refugee and her family who have traveled as far for the same reason.
+There, he encounters a Haitian refugee and her family who have traveled as far for the same reason.
 This portrait of globalization is conveyed by a Haitian voodoo spirit narrator.

 The Final Solution, Michael Chabon

 This 2004 novella may or may not be about Sherlock Holmes, at 89, solving a murder mystery and the search for a missing parrot.
 Fine, most of the novel is narrated by an omniscient third person but there's at least a chapter narrated by the parrot.

 A woman reincarnated as an ashtray narrates a vignette called "Ashes to Ashes" in this short story collection.
 Perhaps a little too on the nose.